AxsPlayer/Tool_pystk/Tool_check-url-format/README.md

 # Normal Url's Format Inspector
-This Tool is designed to inspect the format of url whether it's normal or not.
+This Tool is designed to inspect the format of url whether it's normal or not using Regular Expression.

 ## Why this tool?
 In some situation, you need to filter out or crawl URLs which are in normal format.
 In other word, you don't want any abnormal urls to disturb your tasks.
 Then it's the tool for you to filter out what you really need.